-- II.A.2.
+II.A.2.
 The program director and, as applicable, the program's leadership team, must be provided with support adequate for administration of the program based upon its size and configuration.
+(Core)

-(Core) - II.A.2.a) At a minimum, the program director must be provided with support equal to a dedicated minimum of ten percent FTE for administration of the program.
+II.A.2.a) Program leadership, in aggregate, must be provided with support equal to a dedicated minimum of 0.2 FTE for administration of the program.
+This may be time spent by the program director only or divided among the program director and one or more associate (or assistant) program directors.
 (Core)